jethrolarson/revalidate/docs/ux-specs.md

 UX Specifications
 -----------------
 * Validation should not affect the appearance of the form by default
-* Server-side validation is not yet integrated so if the form starts in an invalid state when page loads there will be no indication.
-However this is a planned feature.
+* Server-side validation is now functional.
+Add data-error="message" to the html of an element to force an error message on page load.
 * Fields are not limited to only form inputs.
 Rules can be attached to any html.
 This is specified by the selector in the field validators.
 * Rules for when to test and show validation messages are set by the `fieldValidator`.